Temesgendemeke/Temesgendemeke/README.md

 ---

 ### 🧠 About Me
-I craft scalable backend systems, intuitive frontends, and low-level tools with care and precision.
-Focused on clean code, performance, and simplicity — from Unix shells in C to full-stack apps with Django and React.
+I build reliable backend systems, clean user interfaces, and low-level tools.
+I focus on writing simple, readable code and enjoy working across the stack — from C programs to full-stack apps with Django and NextJS.

 ---